Warts are almost universal in the population; they affect patients of all ages but are most common among children and are uncommon among older adults.

 A cardinal sign of warts is the absence of skin lines crossing their surface and the presence of pinpoint black dots (thrombosed capillaries) or bleeding when warts are shaved.
 Shaving is typically done without anesthesia.

 Corns Calluses and Corns Calluses and corns are circumscribed areas of hyperkeratosis at a site of intermittent pressure or friction.
 Calluses are more superficial, cover broader areas of skin, and are usually asymptomatic... read more (clavi): May obscure skin lines but do not have thrombosed capillaries when shaved

 Lichen planus Lichen Planus Lichen planus is a recurrent, pruritic, inflammatory eruption characterized by small, discrete, polygonal, flat-topped, violaceous papules that may coalesce into rough scaly plaques, often accompanied... read more : May mimic flat warts but may be accompanied by lacy oral lesions and Wickham striae and may be symmetrically distributed

-Seborrheic keratosis Seborrheic Keratoses Seborrheic keratoses are superficial, often pigmented, epithelial lesions that are usually warty but may occur as smooth papules.
-The cause of seborrheic keratosis is unknown, but genetic mutations... read more : May appear more stuck on, be pigmented, and include keratin-filled horn cysts
+Seborrheic keratosis Seborrheic Keratoses Seborrheic keratoses are superficial, often pigmented, epithelial lesions that are usually verrucous but may occur as smooth papules.
+The cause of seborrheic keratosis is unknown, but genetic... read more : May appear more stuck on, be pigmented, and include keratin-filled horn cysts

 Squamous cell carcinoma Squamous Cell Carcinoma Squamous cell carcinoma is a malignant tumor of epidermal keratinocytes that invades the dermis; this cancer usually occurs in sun-exposed areas.
 Local destruction may be extensive, and metastases... read more : May be ulcerated, persistent, and grow irregularly